 If an employee tests positive for COVID-19, they must self-isolate for at least ten days.
 In addition, anyone who has been within two metres of someone who has tested positive for COVID-19 for more than 15 minutes will be asked to self-isolate for ten days.
 They must stay in isolation for the full ten-day duration, even if they test negative in that time.
 This is due to the nature of the virus resulting in a delayed onset of symptoms and levels of infectiousness.

 The government also continues to pilot a repeat testing approach to enable close contacts of positive tests to be released from isolation if they continued to test negative.
-Although the emergence of new variants means that this is not yet feasible, the testing programme is being primed to deliver this when possible.

 What type of testing is occurring for travelling to/returning from other countries?